 Testing for CC/DE and EF Syndromes

 These are DNA tests using swabs taken from the inside of the dog’s cheek.
 The swabs are sent away to a laboratory and the results are available within a few days.
-The laboratory will also send the results to the Kennel Club to be recorded on the dog’s registration papers.

 This is a condition affecting the brain and spine, caused by a malformation in the lower back of the skull which reduces the space available to the brain, compressing it and forcing it through the opening into the spinal cord.
 This blocks the flow of the cerebral spinal fluid around the brain and spine and causes pressure which results in the formation of fluid pockets or syrinxes (hence syringomyelia).